 Again, the most important thing to remember is that there is a very short timeline for filing the initial Verified Complaint – 45 days from the date your request was denied.

-For more information about this blog post, please contact firstname.lastname@example.org.
+For more information about this blog post and challenging a denial of access, please contact firstname.lastname@example.org.